 Environmental responsibility is an issue that the Company places great importance on.
-The Company has developed and the company places are the company places and the company places are the company placesonline application software systems, such as Purchasing Online, Member Online, and Leave online to reduce the amount of paper used in the Company and to also increase efficiency and productivity of our employees.
+The Company has developed online application software systems, such as Purchasing Online, Member Online, and Leave online to reduce the amount of paper used in the Company and to also increase efficiency and productivity of our employees.